 Camping:

 Another option for trekkers who want to hire adventurous outdoor experience is to stay in tents at different campsites throughout the ABC Trek, particularly in areas with no existing facilities.
 Tent pitching sups or camping is where people can take a Macedonia where they erect small tents at campsites and have self-contained treks.
-The one aspiring to go camping should provide his or her camping equipment.
-Such as a tent and a sleeping bag capable of accommodating cold weather, among other things, more so if the client will be mobilising his or her food.
+The one aspiring to go camping should provide their camping equipment, such as a tent and a sleeping bag capable of accommodating cold weather, among other things, and more so if the client is mobilizing their food.
 On the other hand, trekking agencies also have camping arrangements.
 They provide all the required items like tents and human resources to make camping a delightful moment.
-There is an element of freedom as far as the plan is concerned when camping on the ABC Trek.
-Embracing the opportunity to spend a night in a tent under the cover of stars and the sky with the almighty Himalayas in the background.
+There is an element of freedom regarding the plan when camping on the ABC Trek and embracing the opportunity to spend a night in a tent under cover of stars and the sky with the almighty Himalayas in the background.

 Food During the ABC Trek

-Dal Bhat: Local rice, Dal Bhat Tarkari, a lentil soup accompanied by rice and vegetables, is very common and preferred because it is energy-intensive.
+Dal Bhat: Local rice, Dal Bhat Tarkari, a lentil soup accompanied by rice and vegetables, is ubiquitous and preferred because it is energy-intensive.